MicrosoftDocs/connected-spaces/articles/ase-connect.md

    ![Network settings pane](media/ase-network-settings.PNG "Network settings pane")

    > [!NOTE]
-   > This is the information you recorded when you [installed Azure Stack Edge](ase-install.md).
+   > This is the information you recorded when you [installed Azure Stack Edge Pro](ase-install.md).

 3. In the left pane, select **Device**.